Criminal Defense Attorney Stuart

 Your attorney may be able to resolve your case without the need for you to return to Florida.
 The court may allow you to waive your appearance at many, and sometimes all, your pre-trial court dates.
 This can save you a tremendous amount of money and time.

 19th Judicial Circuit of Florida – Visit the official website for the 19th Judicial Circuit of Florida.
 Find more information regarding the court administration, judges, magistrates, pre-trial programs, and services offered by the court.

 Standard Jury Instructions – Visit the official website for the Florida Supreme Court.
 Gain access to Florida’s Standard Jury Instructions for Criminal Cases.
 Here you can read the documents that are used by a grand jury to determine a verdict.
 Find more information on what the jury is looking for, the definitions for legal terms, and the admissible defenses in court.

 Fort Pierce Lawyers for Criminal Defense in Florida

 If you have been charged with a crime, there is no time to be idle.
 It is crucial that you hire a strategic criminal defense attorney immediately.
 An attorney can file pre-trial motions, uncover court programs, and appear for you in court.
 There is no reason to face these charges alone.
 Find trusted legal representation with Meltzer & Bell.

-The attorneys at Meltzer & Bell have over 20 years of collective experience in Florida’s criminal court room.
-Our team has both a former prosecutor and former public defender.
+The attorneys at Meltzer & Bell have over 20 years of collective experience in Florida’s criminal courtroom.
+Our team has both a former prosecutor and a former public defender.
 We have the insight and knowledge that is needed to gain favorable results for our clients.
 Do not hesitate when it comes to your future.
 Contact the attorneys at Meltzer & Bell today.